-Feeling curious about how these tools could be used, exhibition, events and retail display specialist, Scan Display, decided to test them out at Madex 2017, the Marketing, Advertising and Design Expo associated with Markex.
-BizAR Reality, an interactive software development company, was consulted and provided two different products.
+Feeling curious about how these tools could be used, we decided to test them out at Madex 2017, the Marketing, Advertising and Design Expo associated with Markex.
+We chatted to BizAR Reality, an interactive software development company, and they provided us with two different products.

 For a playful, interactive experience, an AR photo booth was set up for visitors to place themselves into different scenes on a large screen.
-This technology operates much like a green screen, only it doesn’t require an actual green screen or any background, so is more flexible in how and where it can be used.
+This technology operates much like a green screen, only it doesn’t require a green screen or any background, so it is more flexible in how and where it can be used.

-A second device was the Markit AR app, which was used to showcase one of the company’s best-selling retail products, the Modular Retail Kiosk (MRK).
-The MRK is large, and therefore not easy to exhibit within a limited space.
+A second device was the Markit AR app, which was used to showcase one of our best-selling retail products, the Modular Retail Kiosk (MRK).
+The MRK is large and not easy to exhibit within a limited space.
 But by using the Markit AR app on an iPad, stand visitors could scan an image of the MRK and then explore it in 3D and from different angles, with both an AR and VR setting.

-Our MD, Justin Hawes, believes that these tools were an asset to the Scan Display stand, as they became a point of interest and something to talk about beyond the expo.
-However, the key to using these technologies is to use them well.
+Our MD, Justin Hawes, believes that these tools were an asset to our stand, as they became a point of interest and something to talk about beyond the expo.
+The key to using these technologies is to use them well.
 So, based on our experience, here is Justin’s advice for your next event.

 It’s still new

 Perhaps because of the novelty of this technology, people did not readily engage with it.
-“People were reluctant to take hold of the iPad to view the MRK.
-They seemed to prefer that one of our Account Executives do it for them,” explains Justin.
-“So, it is important that you as a brand motivate your audience to get involved, and drive the engagement.
-Don’t simply provide the products and anticipate your audience will automatically want to, or know how to, use them.”
+They were reluctant to take hold of the iPad to view the MRK.
+They seemed to prefer that one of our Account Executives do it for them.
+So it is important that you motivate your audience to get involved.
+Don’t think that your audience will automatically want to, or know how to, use this technology.